agrawalradhika04/card-war-game/README.md

 # card-war-game
 This project implements a two-player version of the card game War and a templated Bag class.
+The user specifies the initial hand size, and each round proceeds with both players drawing cards from their hands into a reward pile.
+The player with the higher card wins all cards in the reward pile.
+Ties result in a "war" where each player adds a penalty card, and the next round determines who takes the accumulated pile.
+The game continues until one player runs out of cards.